 Pack 122 uses the BSA tool, Scoutbook (link in the footer), to track the scout's advancement and awards as well as the full calendar of events.
 Parents of enrolled scouts should refer to Scoutbook for confirmation of dates and times.
 We regularly offer the following programs.

-Please email our Cubmaster, Ryan Kosik at Cubmaster@VPpack122.org to get more information about joining Pack 122, to sign up to receive his monthly Newsletter The Cubmaster Minute, or if you just have some free time and want to chat.
-He's very friendly.
+Please email our co-Cubmasters, Brian Little & Michael Welchko at Cubmaster@VPpack122.org to get more information about joining Pack 122, to sign up to receive their monthly Newsletter The Cubmaster Minute, or if you just have some free time and want to chat.
+They are very friendly.

 The 2nd Sunday of each month the pack visits a local preserve and hikes for 1-3 miles as a group.